Psst – Want the secret of “How to Create Career Satisfaction?”

 Some clients, especially males, will tell me that making a six-figure income is their first and only Success Criteria.
 Frequently this is because our society has geared them to think of success in terms of money and status only.
 As they work through some sound self-assessment this may move off their list entirely or certainly drop down on the list.

 As you accumulate your Success Criteria, write out specific examples of how you will know when you are achieving a particular criteria.
-At the following link you can find some samples of the criteria I hear most from professionals.
+These are some samples of the criteria I hear most from professionals.

 I tell all my clients that I want “meaning and money – purpose and profit”.